JaQwae/nomadr/README.md

 - [Joe Lewis](https://github.com/jlewisit)
 - [LaTavya (Tay) Collins](https://github.com/Collins418)

-UTA BootCamp
-A huge thank you to Bob, Jenny, Leland, Derek, and Chandler for all the help.
+A huge thank you to
+- Bob
+- Jenny
+- Leland
+- Derek
+- Chandler
+-
+ for all the help.

 ## Mock up
 Deployed live on https://.................. .
 Check out!